 Searching for Judaica: Stories told through Jewish artefacts

-A Jewish wedding night – ‘The First in Bed to Put Out the Light’.
+A Jewish wedding night – ‘The last in bed to put out the light’.
 Picture by the author.

 I remember being on holiday with my father as a kid, a rare event as he was seemingly always working.
 We would be driving through small Australian outback towns and suddenly he would spot a sign: ‘Antiques for Sale’.
 You could be forgiven for not noticing these signs in these outback towns.
 The way the signs looked hurriedly painted and put out on the side of the road, it was as if the owners expected most people to keep on driving.
 But without fail my father would see the sign and suddenly swerve off the road, taking us all by surprise.
 ‘Antique stop!’, he would call out, and out of the car we would all pour, a large family on a road trip together.